|Height:||6 – 9 inches|

 2. They’re Entirely Black

 Your Bombay is an entirely black cat, right down to her nose and the pads of her paws.
+That might be a surprise thanks to the name, but it’s true!

 3. Bombay Cats Love to Borrow

 Don’t be surprised if your Bombay gets underneath the covers with you!
+These cats are snuggle bugs and love cuddling their humans.

 Temperament & Intelligence of the Bombay Cat